-In recognition of World Mental Health Day on 10 October 2020, we have collated a range of resources for our members.
+In recognition of World Mental Health Day on 10 October 2020, we collated a range of resources for our members.
 This includes practical guidance and support as well as articles and projects which investigate and discuss the link between good design and mental health and wellbeing.

 Supporting mental wellbeing

-At the beginning of the pandemic we spoke with Architect Priya Aiyer, wellbeing ambassador for Architects Benevolent Society (ABS), to explore some of the challenges working from home presents to our personal and professional lives.
+At the beginning of the pandemic, we spoke with Architect Priya Aiyer, wellbeing ambassador for Architects Benevolent Society (ABS), to explore some of the challenges working from home presents to our personal and professional lives.
 In this blog, Priya shares a series of strategies architects can use to keep a healthy work-life balance.

 What is it about the architecture profession that affects mental health specifically?
 What have we learned about mental wellbeing during the coronavirus pandemic that we can take back into the workplace?
 How can we look after our own wellbeing?